maoberlehner/markus-oberlehner-net/content/blog/goodbye-webpack-building-vue-applications-without-webpack.md

 ## Wrapping it up

 Although it is pretty impressive what, thanks to the features of modern browsers, we can achieve with almost any tooling at all, it has to be mentioned, that you most likely can't build a production ready website without relying on a build step in some way.
-Our little app is lacking minification of the code and browser support is limited to only the latest versions of browsers.
+Our little app is lacking minification of the code and browser support is limited to only the latest versions of browsers (provided we replace the dynamic imports with regular imports, with dynamic imports browser support currently is very, very poor).

 Vue.js single file components are also greatly missed.
 We have to rely on global styling or use inline styling directly in the JavaScript templates instead, which is not ideal, to say the least.